 OIG's broad oversight mission encompasses the full scope of the Agency's programs and operations, including its conservatorship of the Enterprises.
 To best leverage our resources to strengthen OIG's oversight, we determined to focus our resources on programs and operations that pose the greatest financial, governance, and/or reputational risk to the Agency, the Enterprises, and the FHLBanks.
-We have established an ongoing and dynamic planning process to identify the most significant risks, which includes two types of periodic deliverables: strategic plans that seek to further FHFA's strategic goals for its programs (e.g., conservatorship, supervision, liquidity and access, etc.); and tactical audit, evaluation, and compliance plans that flow from the strategic plans and focus on particular areas of greatest risk to FHFA and the entities it regulates within FHFA's larger program structure.
+We have established an ongoing and dynamic planning process to identify the most significant risks, which includes two types of periodic deliverables.
+The first deliverable is composed of strategic plans that seek to further FHFA's strategic goals for its programs (i.e., ensure safe and sound regulated entities; ensure liquidity, stability, and access in housing finance, and manage the Enterprises' ongoing conservatorships); the second is composed of tactical audit, evaluation, and compliance plans that flow from the strategic plans and focus on particular areas of greatest risk to FHFA and the entities it regulates.

-&lt;sup>8 Public Law No. 110-409.
+8 Public Law No. 110-409.